changyuhsin1999/LLM_Item_Recommendation/README.md

 We obtained data from the famous movie recommending dataset : MovieLens latest dataset with 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.

 # Data sourcing process
+Find out top 10 movies that has the highest rating with over 50 counts of ratings (most popular)